kdeldycke/awesome-engineering-team-management/readme.md

 - [My questions for prospective employers (Director/VP roles)](https://jacobian.org/2019/apr/23/questions-for-employers-director-vp/) - Be prepared to ask them as a recruiter or being asked about them for senior management roles.
 - [Founder to CEO](https://docs.google.com/document/d/1ZJZbv4J6FZ8Dnb0JuMhJxTnwl-dwqx5xl0s65DE3wO8/) - You can build you own career engine, starting as a technical founder of a startup, building a great team, then grow with the company to learn and become a full-fledge CEO.
 - [How title, money and scope affect your fulfillment](https://twitter.com/shreyas/status/1268372416427786240) - “For talented mid-career folks, when making job changes, how do you rank: 1.
 Title 2.
 Money 3.
 Scope”.
+- [Amazon Wants to 'Win at Games.'
+So Why Hasn't It?](https://www.wired.com/story/amazon-wants-to-win-at-games-so-why-hasnt-it/) - “Any product manager can go between any business—from groceries to film to games to Kindle.
+The skillset is interchangeable.
+They just have to learn the particular market.”
 - “Since managers are not tied to a sector (in the way nurses or musicians are), the good ones tend to go where they are payed good money and the bad ones end up wreaking havoc where they are payed at least some money.
 That, also, is [Baumol](https://en.wikipedia.org/wiki/Baumol%27s_cost_disease) in action.” ([source](https://news.ycombinator.com/item?id=20448929)) - Explains how the pool of professional managers gets distributed into the various sectors of the economy.

 ### Promotion